GauriSingh645/OIBSIP3/README.md

 # OIBSIP3
-I developed this portfolio website using web development and designing.
+I developed this Temperature Converter  website using web development and designing.